bcurran3/ChocolateyPackages/vmware-tools/vmware-tools_10.1.10.6082533/readme.md

 **BCURRAN3'S PACKAGE NOTES:**

+* This package downloads the installer via a version specific URL.
+It should never fail unless the version is completely removed from the vendor website.
 * If VMware Tools is not already installed, installation of this package is going to cause a reboot of your VM whether you like it or not!
 * VMware Tools upgrades will not cause a reboot.
-* This package downloads via a static link that should never fail.
-* This version of VMware Tools is intended to be used with Windows Guest OSes running under VSphere v5.5 and later.
+* I personally use and endorse this program.

 Like my [packages](https://chocolatey.org/profiles/bcurran3)?